An Improved Subquadratic Bound for Online Bisection: Introduction

 Recently this problem has been studied in a \emph{dynamic variant}~\cite{AvLoPS16,RScZa22}, where instead of a~fixed graph, we are given a sequence of element pairs.
 Serving a pair of elements that are in different clusters costs one unit, while a request between two elements in the same cluster is free.
 After serving a request, an algorithm may modify the partition, paying a unit cost for each element that changes its cluster.

-A natural motivation for this problem originates from datacenters where communicating virtual machines (elements) have to be partitioned between servers (clusters) and the overall communication cost has to be minimized: by collocating virtual machines on the same server, their communication becomes free, while the communication between virtual machines in different clusters involves using bandwidth.
+A natural motivation for this problem originates from data centers where communicating virtual machines (elements) have to be partitioned between servers (clusters) and the overall communication cost has to be minimized: by collocating virtual machines on the same server, their communication becomes free, while the communication between virtual machines in different clusters involves using network bandwidth.
 Modern virtualization technology supports the seamless migration of virtual machines between servers, but migrations still come at the cost of data transmission.
-The problem goal corresponds then to minimization of data transmission over the network, including inter-cluster communication and migration.
+The goal is to minimize data transmission (across the network), comprising inter-cluster communication and migration.

-This practical application motivates yet another aspect of the problem: it is natural to study the dynamic variant in the \emph{online setting}, where the sequence of communication pairs is not known a priori to an online algorithm \ALG: \ALG has to react immediately and irrevocably without the knowledge of future communication requests.
+This practical application motivates yet another aspect of the problem: the communication pattern (and, in particular, the sequence of communication pairs) is typically not known ahead of time.
+Accordingly, we study the dynamic variant in the \emph{online setting}, where the sequence of communication pairs is not known a priori to an online algorithm \ALG: \ALG has to react immediately without the knowledge of future communication requests.
 To evaluate its performance, we use a~standard notion of \emph{competitive ratio}~\cite{BorEl-98} that compares the cost of \ALG to the cost of the optimal (offline) solution \OPT: the \ALG-to-\OPT cost ratio is subject to minimization.

-\subparagraph{Previous results.}
+\subparagraph{Previous Results.}

 Avin et al.~introduced the online bisection problem and presented a~simple deterministic online algorithm that achieves the~competitive ratio of $O(n^2)$~\cite{AvLoPS16}.
 Their algorithm belongs to a class of component-preserving algorithms (formally defined in \autoref{sec:preliminaries}).
 Roughly speaking, it splits the request sequence into epochs.
-Within a single epoch, it glues requested element pairs together, creating components, and assigns all elements of any component to the same cluster.
-If such an assignment is no longer possible, an epoch terminates.
+Within a single epoch, it glues requested element pairs together creating components and assigns all elements of any component to the same cluster.
+If such an assignment is no longer feasible, i.e., components cannot be preserved (kept on the same cluster), an epoch terminates.
 It is easy to argue (cf.~\autoref{sec:preliminaries}) that \OPT pays at least $1$ in an epoch, and any component-preserving algorithm pays at most~$n^2$, thus being $n^2$-competitive.

 Perhaps surprisingly, no better algorithm (even a randomized one) is known for the online bisection problem.
 On the negative side, a lower bound of $\Omega(n)$~\cite{AvBLPS20} for deterministic algorithms follows by the reduction from online paging~\cite{SleTar85}.